-Appeals attorney Corey Evan Parker represents individuals in appealing family law decisions in Washington and California, and will advocate for a fair and just resolution on your family law matters, including those related to:
+The Appellate Law Firm represents individuals in appealing family law decisions and will advocate for a fair and just resolution on your family law matters, including those related to:

 In order to appeal a decision or order handed down by a family law judge in Washington, California, Oregon, Michigan, Ohio or Indiana, you need to act quickly to make your appeal.
 You should not wait for a final decision in the divorce case as a whole, but should contact an appeals attorney as soon as possible as the specific order that you wish to appeal is handed down.
 In Washington, a party has 30 days from the time the order was issued to appeal, while in California, a party has 60 days from the time a notice of entry of judgment was served to appeal (or longer if no service was made).